Frequently Asked Questions

 You can also add your private comments to the request in this dashboard.
 To respect your privacy, these private comments can only be seen by yourself.

 You do the same as you would do otherwise: you let your host know what's going on.
-After all, it always concerns other hospitable travelers, and you should treat all with respect.
+After all, it always concerns other members, and you should treat all with respect.

 Your host's e-mail address was sent along with the confirmation, and maybe they've also sent you their phone number.